ucsf-ckm/symfony-emberjs-edition/README.md

 Congratulations!
 You're now ready to use Symfony.

-From the `config.php` page, click the "Bypass configuration and go to the Welcome page" link to load up your first Symfony page.

-You can also use a web-based configurator by clicking on the "Configure your Symfony Application online" link of the `config.php` page.
+From the `config.php` page click on the "Configure your Symfony Application online" link of the `config.php` page.

+Setup your database connection - use sqlite for a fast demo.

+Creae the database schema and add some sample data:

+    php app/console doctrine:schema:create --env=dev
+    php app/console doctrine:fixtures:load --env=dev

-To see a real-live Symfony page in action, access the following page:
+To see a real-live EmberJS in Symfony page in action, access the following page:

     web/app_dev.php/

+To browse your new API documentation visit:

+    web/app_dev.php/api/doc/

+And to see the API in action

+    web/app_dev.php/api/v1/products
+    web/app_dev.php/api/v1/products/1.json
+    web/app_dev.php/api/v1/products/1.xml

 What's inside?